Dopamine decor is the uplifting trend we all need right now – here's how interior designers are using it to create happier homes

 “Stand your ground with this 'trend',” Lisa says boldly.
 “It's a look that others might not get because your treasured items won't have an emotional tie to them.
 It's about truly decorating your home for yourself – like a favourite jumper or dress you feel good in - interior design yourself happy!”
 We LOVE this sentiment.

-Many trends encourage a playful approach to interior design but dopamine decor goes one step further with permission for potential rule-breaking in the quest for happiness.
-For example, if you love neon pink, then incorporate it into your scheme, as shown in the image above by Benjamin Moore.
+Many trends encourage a playful approach to interior design, but dopamine decor goes one step further, allowing potential rule-breaking in the quest for happiness.
+For example, if you love neon pink, you can incorporate it into your scheme, as shown in the image above by Benjamin Moore.

 Sophie shared this advice: “As someone who revels in hosting guests, my primary goal is to ensure they have an unforgettable time.
 Interior design has always been my tool for injecting fun into these moments, all while retaining a sense of personality and individuality through my styling choices.”